moynagar/MB-Docs/android/android_installation.md

 ### QR Code Method:

 - Turn on a new/factory-reset device.
 - Tap screen 6 times in the same spot.
-This triggers the device to prompt you to scana QR code.
+This triggers the device to prompt you to scan a QR code.
 - Scan the QR code![QR Code](./img/QRcode.jpg)

 ## Transferring to a new device while keeping the same account: